 Sexual activity is a risk factor in women, too.
 During intercourse, bacteria from the rectal and vaginal area can enter the urethra, potentially causing a concern.
 Therefore, it is important for women to urinate after sex to help flush the bacteria out of the body.
 Also, be sure to wipe from front to back after urinating, which helps keep bacteria from getting into the urethra.

 Cranberry has been a long-standing folk remedy for various bladder issues.* Researchers used to think cranberries were beneficial because of their acidity.
 However, drinking normal amounts of cranberry juice hasn’t been shown to make urine more acidic.

-In recent years, research has revealed that cranberries naturally contain a specific group of compounds called proanthocyanidins (PACs).
-Lead cranberry researcher Amy Howell, Ph.D. first isolated cranberry PACs.
-She determined that these PACs could bind to E. coli bacteria, preventing them from sticking to the urinary tract cells and causing an infection.
-When the E. coli bacteria bind to PACs, it is easier for them to be flushed out in the urine before a UTI can start.
-PACs are now considered the active ingredients in cranberries.
+In recent years, research has revealed that cranberries naturally contain a specific group of compounds that may be beneficial.
+Top cranberry researcher Amy Howell, Ph.D. first isolated cranberries’ secret.
+She determined that compounds naturally found in cranberries bind to E. coli bacteria, preventing them from sticking to the urinary tract walls and causing an infection.* This binding makes it easier for the bad bacteria to be flushed out in the urine before a problem can start.

 Does cranberry juice help keep your urinary tract healthy?